Sinevia/php-serverless/README.md

 ## TESTING ##

-Two testing frameworks supported out of the box - Testify.php (preferred, and preinstaled) and PHPUnit.
+Two testing frameworks supported out of the box:
+1. Testify.php - very lean and straghtforward to work with (preferred, and preinstaled)
+2. PHPUnit - more mature, but heavy weight with many dependencies

 To decide which modify the setting in the RoboFile.